vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 ## Wednesday June 23

 In the afternoon I went to downtown Berkeley.
-I first went to Trader Joe's where I bought groceries.
+I first went to Trader Joe's where I bought groceries, finishing checkout at 5:58 PM.
 I then went to Udupi Palace and got a spinach masala dosa.
 I wore a KN95 mask while in downtown Berkeley and on the way back.

 ## Thursday June 24